metalsmith/metalsmith/Readme.md

 Set the relative `path` to the destination directory, or get the full one if no `path` is provided.
 The destination directory defaults to `./build`.

+#### #cleanIgnore(files)

+Set immediate children of `destination` to skip when clearing the destination directory on a rebuild, or get full paths currently ignored if no `files` are provided.
+Defaults to an empty array.

 #### #metadata(json)

 Get the global metadata.
 This is useful for plugins that want to set global-level metadata that can be applied to all files.